Francis Henry Taylor

 Francis Henry Taylor (1903–1957) was a distinguished American museum director and curator, who served as the director of the Metropolitan Museum of Art for fifteen years.

+Biography

 He was born in Philadelphia, and started his career as a curator at the Philadelphia Museum of Art.
 In 1931 he became director of the Worcester Art Museum Massachusetts, before joining the Metropolitan Museum in New York City as its director in 1940.

+Taylor was elected to the American Academy of Arts and Sciences in 1939 and the American Philosophical Society in 1946.

 Sometimes described as a showman, he developed a theory of the museum as an institution of active public service, not simply a repository of art.
 He was credited with doubling the number of people visiting the museum, up to 2.3 million a year.

+Death

+Taylor died at the Memorial Hospital in Worcester, Massachusetts on November 23, 1957.